October is Be Green & Be Seen month!

 When you go green this October, you’ll be supporting

-Cerebral Palsy Society members just like Pippa, Thomas and Trish.
+Cerebral Palsy Society members just like Kevin and Va.

 About Cerebral Palsy